Ganesh23013987/Square-root-of-a-number/README.md

 ## Program:
 ```
-*/
-Program to find the square root for the given number(newton's method) using function.
+#Program to find the square root for the given number(newton's method) using function.
-Developed by: Ganesh D
+#Developed by: Ganesh D
-RegisterNumber: 23013987
+#RegisterNumber: 23013987
-*/
 def squareroot(num1,iternum):
     num2=float(num1)
     for i in range (iternum):